turbot/steampipe-docs/docs/cloud/dashboards.md

 # Viewing Dashboards

-Once you've add a connection and installed one or more mods into your workspace, the [Dashboards](dashboard/overview) (including [Benchmarks](check/overview)) will become available for you to run in the **Dashboards** tab.
+Once you've added a connection and installed one or more mods into your workspace, the [Dashboards](dashboard/overview) (including [Benchmarks](check/overview)) will become available for you to run in the **Dashboards** tab.
 You can browse the list, or use the powerful search to filter by name / tag etc.

 <img src="/images/docs/cloud/gs_dashboard_list.png" width="400pt"/>